-1) Decide What to Stop
+1) As Executive Leader, Decide What to Stop

 As an executive leader, you must consistently question everything you do to ensure that you and your team are putting all your collective energy toward achieving your vision.
 Often, individuals within organizations fall into a “comfort-mode” of continuing to do things that don’t work anymore or could be done more effectively or efficiently.
 Systems and processes that were important and had a purpose when they were implemented may no longer help your organization.
 Make it a practice for everyone in your organization to challenge one another about the value of activities—all of them!